hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   `test_compiler_generated_micro_mobilenet_stage1`, not an equivalent full-graph comparison.
-- The compiler-generated Micro-MobileNet stage-10 prefix remains a byte-exact PASS on Verilator after pointwise coalescing.
-Its command count falls from 63 to 39, PMU cycles from 338,498 to 287,654 (-15.0%), and completed iDMA operations from 227 to 139.
+- The compiler-generated Micro-MobileNet stage-10 prefix remains a byte-exact PASS on Verilator after pointwise coalescing and contiguous weight batching.
+  Its command count falls from 63 to 39, PMU cycles from 338,498 to 284,232 (-16.0%), and completed iDMA operations from 227 to 125.
+Relative to the coalescing-only result, batching saves 3,422 cycles (1.19%) and 14 iDMA submissions while leaving systolic compute and TCDM stalls unchanged.
 This remains attribution only: the prefix has a 36,864-byte public output boundary and is not equivalent to either full-graph workload.
 The source test is `test_compiler_generated_micro_mobilenet_stage10`.
 - Neural-AI compiler-runtime host ABI/layout/quantization checks pass.
 - Compiler-generated Verilator packages pass byte-exactly: